 Venture Michigan Fund II: Based on the latest forecasts, it is currently projected that the first year of tax voucher usage for VMF II will be the State’s 2020 fiscal year.
-Over the next five years (calendar year 2016 through calendar year 2020), total estimated tax voucher usage would be approximately $71 million (if sold at a 10% discount and total return on the portfolio was 1.0x), with $8.4 million in the fourth quarter of calendar year 2019 and $62.5 million in the first through third quarters of calendar year 2020.
+Over the next five years (calendar year 2019 through calendar year 2023), total estimated tax voucher usage would be approximately $236 million (if vouchers are sold with no discount and no further distributions from the underlying fund managers).

 1 This number includes the equity commitment of the VMF fund manager as well as other investors in the syndicate.